aelzenaar/ncea-notes/unibooks.md

    algebra as a modern and up-to-date subject, but he doesn't do enough group and field theory to be able to introduce anything beyond a short historical sketch).
    I can't stand this book: he spends so much time doing computational examples that he hardly gets around to the algebra!
 Worth buying?
 No. (Also, it's disgustingly expensive.)
 The library has copies if you feel you need it.
 (512 G16)
  * Charles Pinter, _A Book of Abstract Algebra_.
-This is the book that 320 *should* be using, in my opinion.
-Very readable, lots of interesting exercises (both applications, if you're into that kind of thing, and pure mathematics: the proof of the structure theorem for abelian groups is left as a structured set of exercises, for example).
+Introductory book at the level of 320.
+Lots of interesting exercises covering both applications and pure mathematics: the proof of the structure theorem for abelian groups is left as a structured set of exercises, for example.
 Also very cheap.
-Buy this book.
 (512 P65)
  * Michael Artin, _Algebra_.
 This is the best introductory algebra book I know of.
 Lots of geometry (e.g. he classifies all of the motions of the plane).
    Focuses heavily on linear algebra.
 Maybe a little light on the proofs (not that he's not rigorous, but make sure you do the exercises, or you'll miss out on stuff).
 Highlights include a chapter on Galois theory (first edition only) and a chapter on group representations.
 (512 A79)
  * John Dixon, _Problems in Group Theory_.
 Pitched at higher level than 320, but I like it and it should be good for 720 and 721 as well, so well worth the cheap price.
 (512.22 D62)
- * Grigore Călugăreanu and Peter Hamburg, _Exercises in Basic Ring Theory_.
-Basically what it says on the tin.
-(512.4 C16)
- * David Bishop, _Group Theory and Chemistry_.
-Not actually a maths text, it's cute that he tries to prove some of the theorems of elementary group theory but
-   I'm not entirely sure why he bothers.
-If you want applications of the 320 material, look here (but don't look too deep, you might catch chemistry germs). (*)
  * Ian Stewart, _Galois Theory_.
 Once you have an OK grounding of the material in 320 (basic facts about groups, rings, and fields) then this book is a readable introduction to Galois theory.
 Famously full of typos.
 Later editions (3rd and 4th) start by proving everything over ℂ before moving to arbitrary fields.
    Covers all the basic material (field extensions, proof of impossibility of general solutions to the quintic using radicals).
 Plenty of exercises, computational